twilight-project/zkos-rust/docs/transaction-spec.md

+# ZkOS Specification

-The following document defines the types required for constructing a transaction in ZkOS.
+This is a technical specification for construction/validation of a transaction in ZkOS.
+The main types are defined below.

 ## Constants